In 2020, The Fourth Amendment Alliance issued The Supreme Court Challenge.

 1) Police powers are significant, and the potential for damage to citizens from civil rights violations is significant.
 It happens; maliciously, inadvertently and negligently.
 We have all seen too many videos, and nobody wants to be next.

-2) When a financial safety net is in place, the Supreme Court can once again be honest about remedies for violations.
+2) When a financial safety net is in place, the Supreme Court can once again be honest about liability, and award remedies for violations.

-Observe that some states already require indemnity insurance, and some even require the $1M minimum we advocate.
+Observe that some states already require indemnity insurance, and some even require the $1Million minimum.
 Bravo.

 This coverage must be uniform nationwide and individually purchased.

 Important question: Will this cause a flood of new claims?
 No. Thousands of claims are currently just settled out of court and hidden quietly behind "confidential settlements".
 Taxpayers pay the claims.
 Professional indemnity insurance will just shine a light on abuses, and on serial civil rights abusers.

 Citizens and taxpayers win.
 A common sense upgrade to improve the system for the modern era.